JeremyTZX/nose-cone-visualizer/interactive/README_interactive.md

 ## Notes
-Slenderness ratios are restricted to 1-20.
-This is to ensure meaningful and realistic nose cone geometries.
+Slenderness ratio is restricted to 1-20.
+This is to ensure that meaningful and realistic nose cone geometries are achieved.